Steve Buscemi: Injuries

-Firefighter
+Firefighting

 Buscemi was a firefighter from 1980 to 1984, with the New York City Fire Department's Engine Company No. 55, in Little Italy, Manhattan, while secretly taking acting classes and dabbling in stand-up on the side.
 The day after the September 11 attacks in New York, he returned to his old firehouse to volunteer; he worked 12-hour shifts for a week, digging through rubble to search for missing firefighters.
 On May 25, 2003, Buscemi was arrested with 19 other people while protesting the closing of a number of firehouses, including Engine 55.
 In the middle of 2011, Buscemi joined rallies against the threat of closing eight Brooklyn firehouses during the administration of Mayor Michael Bloomberg.
 He argued that closing these firehouses "is no way to protect New York."

-In 2014, Buscemi starred in and narrated the HBO documentary A Good Job: Stories of the FDNY, in which he revisited his work with fellow firefighters, sharing their stories, including those from September 11.
+In 2014, Buscemi was named honorary battalion chief by the New York City Fire Department after his early career serving as a fireman, and for his return to the service during 9/11.
+Also in 2014, Buscemi starred in and narrated the HBO documentary A Good Job: Stories of the FDNY, in which he revisited his work with fellow firefighters, sharing their stories, including those from September 11.

 In 2021, Buscemi spoke to podcast host Marc Maron about his issues with PTSD, a consequence of the five days he spent volunteering in the aftermath of 9/11.
-He served as executive producer of the documentary Dust: The Lingering Legacy of 9/11, which discussed the continuing toxic health effects of dust from the collapsed towers that many people, especially firefighters, have experienced.

 Acting credits and accolades

 Buscemi has an extensive body of work in both film and television, dating back to the 1980s.
 Buscemi has received numerous awards and nominations for his performances in film and television.
 This includes a Golden Globe Award for Best Supporting Actor – Motion Picture nomination for his performance in Ghost World (2001).
 He also received five Independent Spirit Award nominations, winning twice for Best Supporting Male for his roles in Reservoir Dogs (1992) and Ghost World (2001).
 For his role as Enoch 'Nucky' Thompson in the critically acclaimed HBO drama series Boardwalk Empire created by Terrence Winter, he received two Primetime Emmy Award nominations, three Golden Globe Award nominations, and ten Screen Actors Guild Award (SAG) nominations.
 He received a Golden Globe Award for Best Actor – Television Series Drama in 2011, and four SAG awards, two consecutive Outstanding Actor in a Drama Series awards (2011, 2012), and two consecutive Outstanding Ensemble in a Comedy Series (2011, 2012).
 Buscemi won a Primetime Emmy Award for Outstanding Short Form Variety Series for Park Bench with Steve Buscemi (2016).

-In 2014, Buscemi was named Honorary battalion chief by the New York City Fire Department after his early career serving as a fireman, and for his return to the service during 9/11.